Ideal College

-Ideal College (আইডিয়াল কলেজ), also known as Ideal College Dhanmondi, is one of the oldest private colleges in Dhanmandi, Dhaka.
-It was founded In 1969.
+Ideal College (আইডিয়াল কলেজ), also known as Ideal College Dhanmondi, is one of the oldest private colleges located in Central Road, Dhaka, Bangladesh.
+It was founded in 1969.

 It offers higher secondary education in science, commerce and humanities.
+Also ideal college currently offers undergraduate-level education under the National University.

 History

-Ideal College is located in the heart of Dhaka City which has been providing its contribution in endurable education for 5 decades.
+Ideal College is located in the heart of Dhaka City.
 This college was established in 1969.
 There are eighteen departments, eighty three teachers and around sixty administrative staffs in this college.
-In H.S.C. level including 1st year and 2nd year, there is about four thousand students who are studying have as science, arts and commerce discipline.
+In H.S.C. level including 1st year and 2nd year, there are about four thousand students who are studying science, arts and commerce discipline.